Charles Bagot: Ambassador to Russia, Netherlands

-Colonial administrator

-Governor General of Canada
+Governor General of the Province of Canada

 After a hiatus of ten years from diplomatic service, Bagot agreed to succeed Lord Sydenham as governor general of the newly proclaimed Province of Canada.
 He was chosen because of his diplomatic knowledge of the United States.
 Bagot was appointed 27 September 1841, and arrived in the Canadian capital Kingston on 10 January 1842, taking office two days later.

+Political administration

 Bagot was ordered by the British government to resist the strengthening demands for responsible government.
 As an important concession, however, Bagot did allow the leading Canadian colonial politicians Robert Baldwin and Sir Louis-Hippolyte Lafontaine to form a ministry, on the basis of their parliamentary majority.
 Lafontaine, as a French-Canadian leader, had suffered abusive treatment by the British under the previous governor general, Lord Sydenham, who had died in office in 1841.
 This was the beginning of what became known as representative government in Canada.
 Bagot's leadership was an important step forward in establishing more amicable relations between the colonizing British and French.

 Bagot worked productively with Baldwin and Lafontaine to establish a structure for fair municipal governance in the province of Canada.
 Their work has stood the test of time.
 With the arrival of Confederation in 1867, a well-defined system of three-tiered governance—federal, provincial, and municipal—came into being in Ontario and Quebec.

+Extradition of fugitive slave

 While serving as governor-general, Bagot ordered the first criminal extradition of a fugitive slave to the United States from Canada West.
 The fugitive in question, Nelson Hacket (or Hackett), had been valet and butler to a wealthy Arkansas slave owner.
-In 1841, Hacket stole a beaver overcoat and a racing mare from his master, as well as a gold watch and a saddle from two others, and fled to Canada West.
+In 1841, Hacket allegedly stole a beaver overcoat and a racing mare from his master, as well as a gold watch and a saddle from two others, and fled to Canada West.
 Hacket's master caught up with him in Chatham, Ontario, and Hacket was jailed.
 Governor-General Bagot ruled Hacket had committed a crime by stealing items not necessary for his escape, and for this reason he was extradited.
 The public in Canada West, as well as abolitionists in the U.S. and Canada, were dismayed, and their displeasure led to a formal treaty, which codified rules for extradition, but upset fugitives, abolitionists, and slave owners.

+Indigenous schools

 In 1842 Bagot initiated a major review of government policies and expenditures related to Indigenous peoples in Canada East and Canada West, appointing Rawson W. Rawson, John Davidson and William Hepburn as report commissioners.
 Completed in 1844, the final report, titled the Report on the affairs of the Indians in Canada, included a call for the introduction of industrial schools to address the noted failure of day schools to effectively keep Indigenous children from the influence of their parents and is regarded as a foundational document in the rationale for establishing the Canadian Indian residential school system.